 - Slow down in dependency resolution

 DNF uses “libsolv” for dependency resolution, which is developed and maintained by SUSE to improve performance.
-And it is written in C, C++, and Python.
+It is written in C, C++, and Python.

 YUM uses the public API for dependency resolution. and the API is not fully documented. and It is written only in Python.